 Within your app, think about how you feedback positive things to a user – the copy and graphics you use to convey success are critical to the level of satisfaction the user feels and, therefore, how badly they crave a repeat experience.
 You may use several different loops within the app – leaderboards or high score screens, banners, graphics and copy within a game… the list is endless.

 Exercise caution with push notifications.
 It’s a fine line between awesome and annoying.

-Personally, I think the pinnacle of contextual feedback is the kind that leverage face-to-face feedback or social media.
-Think workout apps – they often do a great job of creating beautiful screens that summarize what you’ve achieved, and make it super easy for you to push that data across to your social media.
-I have to say that in the event that I begin working out I will certainly broadcast it far and wide! 🙂
+Personally, I think the pinnacle of contextual feedback is the kind that leverages face-to-face feedback or social media.
+Think about workout apps – they often do a great job of creating beautiful screens that summarize what you’ve achieved, and make it super easy for you to push that data over to your social media account.
+I have to say that in the event that I begin working out I will certainly broadcast it far and wide!

 Some highly addictive apps use all of these techniques, some use one or two.
 The ‘right’ combination for your app will depend on your industry, but don’t just benchmark yourself against your competitors and copy their engagement strategy.